nicodevenv/igraal/README.md

 - host : localhost
 - database name : igraal

+Go to "front" folder and run "yarn install" in order to install react app dependencies and then run "yarn start" to run front project

-The api is running in http://localhost:8000
+The api is now running in http://localhost:8000

+The front is now running in http://localhost:3000